shoui520/shoui520.github.io/docs/2ch.md

 Well first, that screenshot is actually taken with an ad-blocker enabled.
 The site without an ad-blocker has too many ads to be a pleasant experience.
 And second, the site design is actually very **inconsistent**, the site design changes across different pages.
 Only the front page looks good, lol.

+I recommend uBlock Origin ([Chrome](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) | [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)) as an ad-blocker.
+It is the only one that functions properly as an ad-blocker.

 The front page displays popular threads from the [ニュース速報+](https://asahi.5ch.net/newsplus/index.html) (a news board) and [野球実況板](https://tanuki.5ch.net/livebase/index.html) (a [実況](#_7) baseball board).

 While the front page has quite mundane content, there are actually a ton of different boards for different interests.
 You can access the list of boards by clicking the [掲示板](https://www2.5ch.net/5ch.html) button on the top left.